Nootropic Coffee: Can It Really Boost Your Focus and Energy?

 What the Science Actually Says About Focus and Energy

-Multiple clinical studies have shown that combining L-theanine with caffeine can improve cognitive performance, focus, and alertness, while reducing the jitteriness and mental fatigue often associated with caffeine alone (Haskell 2008, Giesbrecht 2010, Owen 2008).
+Several studies show that combining L-theanine with caffeine can boost focus and alertness while reducing caffeine-related jitters and fatigue (Haskell 2008, Giesbrecht 2010, Owen 2008).
 One clinical trial found that the combination helped improve accuracy during task-switching and reduced susceptibility to distraction.
 Another study noted that participants reported feeling more alert and less jittery than with caffeine alone.
 These effects appear most pronounced in people under cognitive stress—like multitasking, exam-taking, or sleep deprivation.

 Lion’s Mane mushroom is another standout ingredient that’s getting attention for its potential to support long-term brain health.
 A 2023 study published in the International Journal of Molecular Sciences found that compounds in Lion’s Mane may promote neurogenesis—the growth of new brain cells—although much of the existing research is still preclinical (International Journal of Molecular Sciences, 2023).
 Small human trials have shown possible benefits for memory and mild cognitive impairment, but the evidence is far from conclusive.